kenxjy/WEB322-assignment4/README.md

 This project adds on to the demonstration of Node.js found in [assignment 3](https://github.com/Tibbs39/WEB322-assignment3).

-In this assignment we implemented handlebars to our HTML pages.
+In this assignment we implemented Handlebars to our HTML pages.
 This allows for dynamic rendering of HTML.
-All pages now render HTML instead of returning stringified JSON.
+All queries now render HTML instead of returning stringified JSON.
+All pages were updated to use Handlebars.

 The following queries are available:
 ```